Astrokiwi/Numpy-vs-Scipy-vs-Compiled/README.md

 I use a "two loop" naive method in Python, Fortran, Cython, and Pythran, a "one loop" cleverer method in both Python and Fortran, a "magic index" clevererer method in Python, and a `scipy` cleverest method in Python.
 In Julia, I implement the one loop and two loop forms, but also a further unravelled "three loop" form, where the sum of the 3-vectors is also explicitly unravelled.
 The Cython version also uses the tree loop form.

 By comparison, I also do a direct O(N) sum of all the position coordinates, to show that numpy can actually be about as fast as Fortran if you're able to let numpy do all the work as intended.

+Everything is run twice, just to clear out any "just in time" compilations that might dominate the computation time.
+I think we've got it set up now so that all the compilations are done ahead of time though.

 The results I get myself are: